btcid/indodax-official-api-docs/Private-RestAPI.md

 > - Now you can create buy limit order using coin (eg: `btc`) as amount.
 > - Now you can use `order_type : "market"` to create market order.
 > - You can try the new API version by creating account in https://demo-indodax.com.
 You will receive balance for some coins, approximately 1 minute after successfully sign-up.
-> - These coins can be used for trade testing, and can't be withdrawn.
+> - These coins can be used for trade testing, but can't be withdrawn.
 You also can't deposit any coin to demo-indodax.com.
 >
 > ℹ️ **Information**
 >